swarnim3103/TicTacToe/README.md

-Here is the link to the weebsite https://swarnim3103.github.io/TicTacToe/
+Here is the link to the website https://swarnim3103.github.io/TicTacToe/